PaulWheatcroft/theCocktailShaker/README.md

 The project was started using the The Code Institute's [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

-The code for the gradient border came from https://codepen.io/alphardex/pen/vYEYGzp
+The code for the gradient border came from [alphardex](https://codepen.io/alphardex) https://codepen.io/alphardex/pen/vYEYGzp

 The w3chools website is a goto for all manner of things but specifically this tutorial https://www.w3schools.com/howto/howto_js_filter_lists.asp for creating the filter used on the text input boxes when selecting an ingredient and this https://www.w3schools.com/css/css_tooltip.asp which was used to creat the tooltips.

-Thanks to CSS-Tricks for their media query guide https://css-tricks.com/snippets/css/media-queries-for-standard-devices/
+Thanks to CSS-Tricks for their media query guide [media-queries-for-standard-devices](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/)

+The background graphics were modified from [FreeVectors.com](https://www.freevector.com/girls-with-drinks)

 The https://www.markdownguide.org/cheat-sheet/ was referenced throughout the lifecycle of the project when updating the README file.

 ## Further Development Ideas
+- Social media sharing of cocktail instructions
+- The reporting of missing ingredients
+- Ability to tick all the ingredients you have in the instruction and then create a shopping list for the ingredients you don't
+- Hook up ingredients to a shopping API
+- User account environment that allowed for sharing ratings on the cocktails
+- User account environment that allowed for adding new cocktails to the database